 How many stocks for a 100K portfolio?

 I’ve always invested in stocks with the idea that each position should worth about 5% of my holding.
 I wanted to make sure each stock contribute to my return and that if I hit a home run, it was going to show.
 I know that other investors rather have a more diversified portfolio and aim at less than 2% weight for each company.
 I’d like to know where you stand.

-Next week, I’ll share more about my story.
-In my next webinar, “Should You Buy Stocks Now?
+In this next webinar, “Should You Buy Stocks Now?
 3 Steps Process to Avoid The Biggest Mistake of Your Life,” I will cover step-by-step how I invested my lump sum of money.
 If you read this article and you’re passed the date, register to watch the replay!